Nokuthula-ops/Nokuthula-ops/README.md

 - 🌱 I’m currently learning **troubleshooting and Debuging Techniques**

-- 👨‍💻 All of my projects are available at [https://github.com/Nokuthula-ops/Portfolio](https://github.com/Nokuthula-ops/Portfolio)

 - 💬 Ask me about **cloud computing, vue, gsap**

 - 📫 How to reach me **nokuthulangcongo11@gmail.com**